pulse-framework/pulse/docs/v4/docs/collections.md

 | `groups?`       | `Object` of `Group`    |  An object of Group instances.                                                                                                    | N/A     |
 | `selectors?`    | `Object` of `Selector` |                  An object of Selector instances.                                                                                    | N/A     |

-::: tip Typescript: Groups and Selectors infer types from config Collections will infer the types for groups and selectors automatically from the config object.
+::: tip TypeScript: Groups and Selectors infer types from config Collections will infer the types for groups and selectors automatically from the config object.
 Meaning you do not need to write custom interfaces to have type safety and Intellisense when using your Collection instance.
 :::